Encoding of categorical variables#

 Encoding ordinal categories#

 The most intuitive strategy is to encode each category with a different number.
-The OrdinalEncoder will transform the data in such manner.
-We will start by encoding a single column to understand how the encoding works.
+The OrdinalEncoder transforms the data in such manner.
+We start by encoding a single column to understand how the encoding works.

 from sklearn.preprocessing import OrdinalEncoder